daisyy125/ga-project-2-spelling/README.md

             - search
     - wireframes folder (images)
 - Open ga-project-2-spelling folder in terminal with npm start.
+- Please note that there are two different branches and that you are viewing the Master branch.

 *Deployed url is listed below under "Usage".